Cyndi Lauper: Activism

-In August 2008, she contributed an article titled "Hope" to The Huffington Post, encouraging Americans to vote for Barack Obama in the 2008 United States presidential election.
+In August 2008, she contributed an article titled "Hope" to HuffPost, encouraging Americans to vote for Barack Obama in the 2008 presidential election.
 Lauper performed at the 2008 Democratic National Convention.

-In 2022, Lauper launched the Girls Just Want To Have Fundamental Rights Fund, with a mission to support organizations “fighting for the right to abortion and reproductive healthcare.”
+During 2022, Lauper launched the Girls Just Want to Have Fundamental Rights Fund, with a mission to support organizations "fighting for the right to abortion and reproductive healthcare."

 Legacy

 Lauper was described by AllMusic's Lindsay Planer as "an iconoclastic vocalist who revolutionized the role of women in rock and roll".
-Over her 40-year career, she influenced multiple recording artists including Katy Perry, Lady Gaga, Vanessa Paradis, Tegan and Sara, Kim Petras, and Yelle.
-Due to her success and influence Lauper has been inducted into both the Hollywood and Songwriters Hall of Fame.
+Over her 40-year career, she influenced multiple recording artists including Katy Perry, Lady Gaga, Vanessa Paradis, Tegan and Sara, Kim Petras, Nicki Minaj, Poppy and Yelle.
+Lauper received a star on the Hollywood Walk of Fame in 2015.

-Stephen Thomas Erlewine of Spotify said She's So Unusual and Lauper's distinctive idiosyncratic appearance "helped popularize the image of punk and new wave for America, making it an acceptable part of the pop landscape".
-Rolling Stone magazine stated that her debut was "arguably the first time explicitly punk-influenced elements were front-and-center on the pop landscape, both musically and via Lauper's Patrick Lucas-styled ensembles, dressing up the droll Reagan decade in feminist chutzpah."
-The album ranked at No. 487 on Rolling Stone's list of 500 Greatest Albums of All Time in 2003.
-The album ranked at No. 41 on Rolling Stone's list of Women Who Rock: The 50 Greatest Albums of All Time in 2012.
+Stephen Thomas Erlewine of Spotify said that She's So Unusual and Lauper's distinctive idiosyncratic appearance "helped popularize the image of punk and new wave for America, making it an acceptable part of the pop landscape".
+Rolling Stone magazine stated that her debut was "arguably the first time explicitly punk-influenced elements were front-and-center on the pop landscape, both musically and via Lauper's Patrick Lucas-styled ensembles, dressing up the droll Reagan decade in feminist chutzpah".
+The album ranked at number 487 on Rolling Stone's list of 500 Greatest Albums of All Time in 2003.
+The album ranked at number 41 on Rolling Stone's list of Women Who Rock: The 50 Greatest Albums of All Time in 2012.
 Rolling Stone's review stated, "A wild and wonderful skyrocket of a voice ...
 Lauper's extraordinary pipes connect with the right material, the results sound like the beginning of a whole new golden age."
 Thirty years after its release, Entertainment Weekly called it an "everlastingly saucy supersmash".